 Set on one of the most renowned (and picturesque) wine estates in the country, this market has over 70 vendors selling a vast array of fresh produce, art and crafts.

 Why you’ll love it Its layout is one of the nicest around – with food, craft and fashion stalls arranged in a horseshoe shape around a tree- and umbrella-shaded courtyard with plenty of seating.
-With beautiful, award-winning gardens surrounding it, an interactive fountain and kids entertainment, there is little this market doesn’t have.
+With beautiful, award-winning gardens surrounding it, and a stall offering kids entertainment, there is little this market doesn’t have.
 It’s even dog-friendly.
 Oh, and the coffee is excellent, according to the coffee fascist in the office.

 Stand out stall/s Tunisian Delight’s tapas; Ghenwa’s Lebanese treats (paired with Lourensford’s award-winning wines); Corlie’s Italian (from gnocchi to arancini); Burger Devine’s winning burger combos with craft beer from Abru or cider from Eversons; Sunshine Foods’s stacked bunless vegan burgers; and Dr Juice’s fresh fruit and vegetable juices.

 Where to find it The Lourensford Market, Lourensford Wine Estate, Lourensford Road

 This weekly community market is where South Peninsula locals flock every Thursday evening in summer.
 It takes place in the restaurant area and Bedouin marquee of Cape Point Vineyards (CPV).